-- (b) the Community trade mark application complies with the conditions laid down in this Regulation and with the conditions28 laid down in the Implementing Regulation; - (c) where appropriate, the class fees have been paid within the prescribed period. - 2.
+- Article 36.
+Examination of the conditions of filing - 1.
+The Office shall examine whether: - a. the Community trade mark application satisfies the requirements for the accordance of a date of filing in accordance with Article 27; - b. the Community trade mark application complies with the conditions laid down in the Implementing Regulation; - where appropriate, the class fees have been paid within the prescribed period. - 2.
 Where the Community trade mark application does not satisfy the requirements referred to in paragraph 1, the Office shall request the applicant to remedy the deficiencies or the default on payment within the prescribed period. - 3.
 If the deficiencies or the default on payment established pursuant to paragraph 1 (a) are not remedied within this period, the application shall not be dealt with as a Community trade mark application.
 If the applicant complies with the Office's request, the Office shall accord as the date of filing of the application the date on which the deficiencies or the default on payment established are remedied. - 4.
 If the deficiencies established pursuant to paragraph 1 (b) are not remedied within the prescribed period, the Office shall refuse the application. - 5.
 If the default on payment established pursuant to paragraph 1 (c) is not remedied within the prescribed period, the application shall be deemed to be withdrawn unless it is clear which categories of goods or services the amount paid is intended to cover. - 6.
 Failure to satisfy the requirements concerning the claim to priority shall result in loss of the right of priority for the application. - 7.
-Failure to satisfy the requirements concerning the claiming of seniority of a national trade mark shall result in loss of that right for the application.

-Examination of the conditions relating to the entitlement of the proprietor [deleted]29

-Examination as to absolute grounds for refusal
+Failure to satisfy the requirements concerning the claiming of seniority of a national trade mark shall result in loss of that right for the application. - Article 37.
+Examination of the conditions relating to the entitlement of the proprietor - 1.
+Where, pursuant to Article 5, the applicant may not be the proprietor of a Community trade mark, the application shall be refused. - 2.
+The application may not be refused before the applicant has been given the opportunity to withdraw his application or submit his observations. - Article 38.
+Examination as to absolute grounds for refusal - 1.
+Where, under Article 7, a trade mark is ineligible for registration in respect of some or all of the goods or services covered by the Community trade mark application, the application shall be refused as regards those goods or services. - 2.
+Where the trade mark contains an element which is not distinctive, and where the inclusion of said element in the trade mark could give rise to doubts as to the scope of protection of the trade mark, the Office may request, as a condition for registration of said trade mark, that the applicant state that he disclaims any exclusive right to such element.
+Any disclaimer shall be published together with the application or the registration of the Community trade mark, as the case may be. - The application shall not be refused before the applicant has been allowed the opportunity of withdrawing or amending the application or of submitting his observations.